The Discovery Process (Part II) - The Launch Sequence Process

 When to Discover

-Discovery should take place as early in the process as possible.
-Often it will be the first meeting, or potentially the second meeting if we need to onboard a new client to how we typically work at Sequence and get some of the other logistics squared away - meeting cadence, comms preferences, etc. a Discovery of a different kind!
-Sometimes Discovery can be paired with a client-led Brand Immersion session.
-This is where we ask the client & the client’s brand or design team to present the key elements of their visual, written or internally-facing brand as it relates to the project so that we’re all on the same page (more about that in a future blog!).
+Often, Launch Sequence includes a client-led Brand Immersion session.
+This is a meeting where we ask the client & the client’s brand, design or marketing team to present the key elements of their visual, written or internally-facing brand as it relates to the project so that we’re all on the same page (more about that in a future blog!).

 How & Who?